As the title states, I want to change my study plan to focus more on RC instead of LR

 Flaw (Provable)

-We need to find an answer that accurately describes how the author messed up in service of their argument
+We need to find the most accurate/ correct answer that will accurately outline how the author messed up in service of their argument

 Answer Chosen - B